JanssenProject/jans/jans-cedarling/flask-sidecar/README.md

 # Docker Instructions

+- **Note**: Currently only remote policy stores via URI passing is supported on Docker builds.
 - Create a file called `bootstrap.json`.
 You may use this [sample](https://github.com/JanssenProject/jans/blob/main/jans-cedarling/flask-sidecar/secrets/bootstrap.json) file.
 - Modify the file to your specifications.
 Configuration values are described [here](https://docs.jans.io/head/cedarling/cedarling-properties/).
 - Pull the docker image: